Skip to main content

 Logging in to Atlas

 To use ClickHouse with Atlas, you'll need to log in to Atlas.
-If it's your first time, you will be prompted to create both an account and a workspace (organization):
+If it's your first time, you will be prompted to create both an account and a workspace ("organization"):

 atlas login

-docker run --rm -d --name atlas-demo -e CLICKHOUSE_DB=demo -p 9000:9000 clickhouse/clickhouse-server:latest
+docker run --rm -d --name atlas-demo -e CLICKHOUSE_DB=demo -e CLICKHOUSE_PASSWORD=pass -p 9000:9000 clickhouse/clickhouse-server:latest

 CREATE TABLE `users` (